release-engineering/redhat-repository-validator/README.md

 ---------

 - `DefaultReporter`, `DependencyNotFoundReporter` and `BomDependencyNotFoundReporter` produces simple text reports, which are writen by default into log and into file `workspace/report.txt`
-- `SurefireXmlReporter` produce xml files in same format like maven surefire plugin, which can be consumed by tools like Jenkins, default output directory is `workspace/surefire-reports`
+- `SurefireXmlReporter` produces xml files in same format like maven surefire plugin, which can be consumed by tools like Jenkins, default output directory is `workspace/surefire-reports`

 How to